 Hailed by the Maine Classical Beat for “a voice to die for [combined] with acting ability, beauty, and stage presence,” Israeli mezzo-soprano Maya Lahyani is fast-becoming one of today’s most sought-after young singers.

-In the 2016-2017 season, Maya Lahyani returns to The Metropolitan Opera to sing Flora in Willy Decker’s production of La Traviata and to Seattle Opera, where she will appear as Varvara in a new production of Janáček’s Katya Kabanova, as well as Flora in Peter Konwitschny’s production of La Traviata.
-Concert appearances include Mahler’s “Resurrection Symphony” with the Charlotte Symphony and an arias concert with the Sun Valley Opera.
-Lahyani will also be the featured vocal soloist in a world premiere performance by the Alonzo King LINES Ballet.
+In the 2016-2017 season, Ms. Lahyani returned to The Metropolitan Opera to sing Flora in Willy Decker’s production of La Traviata.
+She also returned to Seattle Opera as Varvara in a new production of Janáček’s Katya Kabanova, as well as Flora in Peter Konwitschny’s production of La Traviata.
+Concert appearances included Mahler’s Second Symphony with the Charlotte Symphony, and an arias concert with the Sun Valley Opera.
+Lahyani was also the featured vocal soloist in a world premiere performance by the Alonzo King LINES Ballet.

 Highlights of Ms. Lahyani’s recent seasons include the title role of Carmen at Opera Las Vegas and PORTOpera, her debut with the Canadian Opera Company as the Page in Atom Egoyan’s production of Salome while concurrently covering the role of Mère Marie in Dialogues des Carmélites, Countess Ceprano in Rigoletto at the Hollywood Bowl with Gustavo Dudamel leading the Los Angeles Philharmonic, Dryad in Ariadne auf Naxos at the Seattle Opera, the Third Lady in Die Zauberflöte with the Dallas Opera, and Hänsel in Humperdinck’s Hänsel und Gretel with Opera Fairbanks.